Netherlands Student Visa for Indian Students

 The universities ask following documents to apply for a student visa:

-• Documents supporting the financial capability of the applicant to study in the Netherlands.
+• list items Documents supporting the financial capability of the applicant to study in the Netherlands.
 As per the IND guidelines, applicants have to prove that they have funds to support the cost of living, which is 880 euros per month.

 Netherland Student Visa Application Fee